-The consent last above mentioned must be accompanied by the oath or affirmation, in writing, of each of the persons signing the same, that he is a householder or freeholder in the City of New York, and is worth the amount of the secrity required for the completion of the contract, over and above his liabilities as bail, surety, or otherwise, and that he has offered thinself as surety in good faith, with the intention to execute the bond required b to him.
+The consent last above mentioned must be accompanied by the oath or affirmation, in writing, of each of the persons signing the same, that he is a householder or freeholder in the City of New York, drawn to him.

 THE COMMISSIONER OF PUBLIC WORKS

 RESERVES THE RIGHT TO REJECT ALL BIDS

 RECEIVED FOR ANY PARTICULAR WORK IF

 HE DEEMS IT FOR THE BEST INTERESTS OF

-THE CITY
+THE CITY.

-Blank forms of bid or estimate, the proper envelopes

-in which to inclose the same, the specifications and

-agreements, and any further information desired, can be

-obtained at Rooms 13, 15 and 9, No. 31 Chambers street.
+Blank forms of bid or estimate, the proper envelopes in which to inclose the same, the specifications and agreements, and any further information desired, can be obtained at Rooms 13, 13 and 9, No. 31 Chambers street.